 There are several types of planned gifts you can make to Harvard Law School, depending on your personal estate planning and tax planning needs.

 Blended gifts simply refer to a combination of giving strategies—often, a current donation combined with a gift designed to be executed sometime in the future.
-No matter which gift options are selected, you choose which assets to give and when to give them.
-Each type of asset can have a different impact on taxes as well as on personal planning, goals, and needs.

 A gift annuity is an irrevocable contract in which Harvard promises to pay you a certain sum annually in exchange for your gift.
 This sum can be designated to up to two beneficiaries.